Xhosa people: Xhosa beadwork and its symbolism

 Adornments serve a particular purpose across different cultures as social markers.
-They are used to ascertain where one belongs to with regards to identity, history and geographical location.
-They reveal personal information with regards to age and gender and social class as some beads were meant to be worn by royalty.
+They are used to ascertain where one belongs to with regard to identity, history and geographical location.
+They reveal personal information with regard to age and gender and social class as some beads were meant to be worn by royalty.
 Beadwork creates a sense of belonging and cultural identity and traditions hence people draw their cultural ways of living and meanings, as Xhosa people use them as social markers.
 Xhosa people believe that the beads also create a link between the living and the ancestors as diviners use them during rituals.
 Thus beads have some spiritual significance.

-Social identities/markers with regards to age, gender, grade, marital status, social rank or role and the spiritual state can be ascertained through Xhosa beadwork.
+Social identities/markers with regard to age, gender, grade, marital status, social rank or role and the spiritual state can be ascertained through Xhosa beadwork.
 Symbolic references are drawn from the beads through the colour, pattern, formation and motifs.
 However, it ought to be taken into cognizance that some of these messages are limited to a certain group or between two people.
 In Xhosa culture beads represent the organizational framework of the people and the rites of passage that people have gone through as the beads are representative of the stages of one's life.
 Motifs on the beads often used include trees, diamonds, quadrangles, chevrons, triangles, circles, parallel lines that form a pattern that is exclusive to certain age groups.
 Although the beadwork has some cultural significance with certain motifs having exclusive meanings, the creator of the beadwork has creative control and can create and draw meaning from individual preference.
 Thus the meanings drawn from the beadwork are not rigidly set.